 Human Growth Hormone (HGH)!

-Well, if that were true then why is every pro on the circuit injecting massive amounts of the stuff into his already crowded veins?
+Well, if that were true then why is there a market for it?
 It should be obvious that HGH is one of the most active hormones in the world today.
-The miracles of testosterone have amazed the world of bodybuilding with its regular turnout of 300-pound behemoths and she-men, but GH is another story altogether.
+The miracles of testosterone have amazed the world of bodybuilding with its regular turnout of 300-pound behemoths, but GH is another story altogether.

-When you take into account that hormones may hold the secret to stopping aging in its tracks and that GH is the hormone produced on the largest scale in the human body, it may be our own fountain of youth.
-I'm not saying that if you start injecting large amounts of an illegal substance you'll live to be 200, there is also the matter of tissue resistance, but again: every little bit helps.
+When you take into account that hormones may hold the secret to stopping aging in its tracks, and that GH is the hormone produced on the largest scale in the human body, it may be our own fountain of youth.
+I'm not saying that large amounts of HGH would help you live to be 200—here is also the matter of tissue resistance.

 The Benefits of HGH